d-wiltshire/Student-Success/README.md

 - Sole responsibility for extracting, cleaning, and transforming the datasets for use in visualizations and machine learning (using Python/Pandas in Jupyter Notebook)
 - Creating all visualizations in Tableau
 - Creating the first machine learning model as a template (a multiple linear regression model using RandomForestRegressor)
-- Writing content and providing some minor styling for the group Heroku website, available here: https://nyc-success-predictions.herokuapp.com/
+- Writing content and providing some minor styling for the group Heroku website (previously available here: https://nyc-success-predictions.herokuapp.com/)

 In this repository I will focus on the extract and transform process as well as the visualizations in Tableau, since this pipeline is self-contained.